RIPE-NCC/ripe-database-documentation/docs/18.Installation-and-Development/06-Installation-instructions.md

 * Use `java --add-exports jdk.jconsole/sun.tools.jconsole=ALL-UNNAMED -jar jmxterm-1.0.4-uber.jar -v verbose` to access the administrative interface exported via JMX

 ## Load local whois with initial test content
-* for testing purposes, use `source=TEST` in the `properties` file
+* For testing purposes, use `source=TEST` in the `properties` file
-* make sure that in `properties` the `port.query` and `port.api` are not zero (e.g. 1043, 1080 respectively).
+* Make sure that in `properties` the `port.query` and `port.api` are not zero (e.g. 1043, 1080 respectively).
-* copy the file `whois-scheduler/src/test/resources/TEST.db` to the whois root directory
+* Copy the file `whois-scheduler/src/test/resources/TEST.db` to the whois root directory
   * The file TEST.db contains an initial set of RPSL objects used for testing purposes.
-* while the server is running, use `pgrep` to find the server's PID (`pgrep java`)
+* While the server is running, use `pgrep` to find the server's PID (`pgrep java`)
-* now knowing the PID, while the server is still running, use JMX to load the database with the content of TEST.db:
+* Now knowing the PID, while the server is still running, use JMX to load the database with the content of TEST.db:

       java --add-exports jdk.jconsole/sun.tools.jconsole=ALL-UNNAMED -jar jmxterm-1.0.4-uber.jar -v verbose open (PID HERE)